Text Localization Tool

 Can I preview localized text layout?

-Yes, for UI contexts or apparel purposes, turn on layout preview in Step 5.
+Yes, turn on layout preview in Step 5.
 Arabic, Hebrew, and Asian scripts receive special formatting boxes.

 Can I contribute bugs or features?